Convex-Dev/convex-web/src/main/resources/markdown/articles/convex-whitepaper.md

 In most cases, a Cell is an immutable value value that represents an object in the CVM Informational Model.

-Normally there is a 1-1 mapping between Cells and CVM Data Objects, however there are some exceptions:
+Normally there is a 1-1 mapping between Cells and CVM DDVs, however there are some exceptions:

 - For larger data structures a tree of Cells may be necessary - this is because we need to place a fixed upper bound on the size of each cell.
-- Small data objects do not require a cell in their own right, since it is more efficient to embed them directly within a larger Cell.
+- Small data values do not require a cell in their own right, since it is more efficient to embed them directly within a larger Cell.
-- Some special data structures used in Convex are technically implemented as Cells for the purpose of storage and serialisation, but are unavailable for use within the CVM - for example the `Belief` data structure used in the CPoS consensus algorithm.
+- Some special data structures used in Convex are technically implemented as Cells for the purpose of storage and serialisation, but are unavailable for use within the CVM since the are used externally to the CVM State - for example the `Belief` data structure used in the CPoS consensus algorithm.

 #### Encoding